CogitatorTech/gaggle/README.md

 ---

-Gaggle is a DuckDB extension that allows you to read and write Kaggle datasets directly in SQL queries, as if they were DuckDB tables.
+Gaggle is a DuckDB extension that allows you to work with Kaggle datasets directly in SQL queries, as if they were DuckDB tables.
 It is written in Rust and uses the official Kaggle API to search, download, and manage datasets.